How I Keep Track of My Disease

 - I encourage you to start by tracking your doctor's appointments, how often you need to go.

 - Then the next thing should be keeping track of your medicine.
 How often do you need to take them, and what types of medicine you need to take.

 - The next step would be to listen to your body.
 What are your triggers?
 What makes you feel sick?
 What makes you feel good?

-- If you have a sickle cell crisis or you end up hospitalized, think about what you did prior, what was going on in your life prior, what foods did you eat prior, and how much water did you drink prior.
+- If you have a sickle cell crisis or you end up hospitalized, think about what you did prior.
+What was going on in your life prior?
+What foods did you eat?
+How much water did you drink?

 Listen to your body